finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Support different resolutions and languages for card images
 - Google Play Instant
 - Linux version
+- Release Android version to Amazon and Samsung marketplaces, potentially also https://f-droid.org/
+- Release Standalone versions to Steam
 - Console versions (Switch, ps4, xbone)
 - Support encryption of game information
 - Partner with other companies to provide licensed games